jnrbsn/daemonocle/README.rst

     daemon.do_action(sys.argv[1])

 This is **only** a problem if your class leaves files open upon instantiation.
-Otherwise, you don't have to worry about.
+Otherwise, you don't have to worry about it.
 Oh, and if your using a file handler for your logger, you can probably use the ``delay=True`` option to avoid opening the file before it's needed.

 Detailed Usage
 --------------